MnO2/calljj/README.md

 Unlike other esoteric language, Grass language is based on lambda calculus, therefore it would be helpful for beginners to learn lambda calculus.
 On the other hand, knowing [SECD Machine](https://en.wikipedia.org/wiki/SECD_machine) would be helpful on how to use the most basic structures to implement a functional language.

+The rationale behind of this project was to leverage some pun to make my Taiwanese friends would like to learn more about functional language.

 ## Examples

 * Print 「姐」